Albuquerque Distracted Driving Accident Attorney

 Why Is Texting So Dangerous?
 Putting It in Perspective.

-What many drivers don’t seem to understand is that the average text message requires your attention for about five seconds.
+Many drivers don’t seem to understand that the average text message requires your attention for about five seconds.
 That doesn’t seem too bad, right?

 Consider the fact, however, that if you’re traveling at 55 mph, five seconds is about the same amount of time it takes to travel the full length of a football field.